 “Surgery is the cornerstone of treatment for breast cancer,” Dr. Waghela says.
 “Some women will need only surgery, and other women will need surgery, chemotherapy, and radiation treatment.”

-Michelle asked her husband, Charles, to shave her head last year after her first chemotherapy treatment.
+Michelle asked her husband, Charles, to shave her head after chemotherapy.

 Dr. Waghela says it’s just one example of how Michelle showed her determination to beat cancer.